-- The interface to the protocol shall be extended with functional handles (TX) and flags (RX) to manage the - usage of Comma symbols.
-Whenever necessary, the transmitting PHY can hold the data delivery from the - protocol to the TX PHY with the TxReadyHS or TxReadyEsc signal.
-This is already provided for in the - 1441 current PPI. - The PPI shall be extended with a TX Valid signal for HS data transmission, TxValidHS.
-Encoded operation - allows for Idling of the Link when there is no new valid data.
-If the transmitter is ready and the provided - data is not valid, an Idle symbol shall be inserted into the stream.
-Note, contrary to the basic PHY PPI, the - Valid signals for a coded PHY can be actively used to manage the data on both TX and RX sides.
-This - arrangement provides more flexibility to the PHY and Protocol layers.
-For LPDT, this Valid signaling - 1447 already exists in the PPI.
-Addition of TxValidHS signal eliminates the constraint in the PPI description for - 1448 TxRequestHS that the "protocol always provides valid data". - On the RX side, errors may be flagged to the protocol in case unexpected sequences are observed.
-Although - many different errors are detectable, it is not required that all these errors flags be implemented.
-The - number of error flags implemented depends on the cost/benefit trade-off to be made by the implementer. - 1452 These error features do not impact compliance of the D-PHY.
-The signals are mentioned here for - informative purposes only.
+The interface to the protocol shall be extended with functional handles (TX) and flags (RX) to manage the usage of Comma symbols.
+Whenever necessary, the transmitting PHY can hold the data delivery from the protocol to the TX PHY with the TxReadyHS or TxReadyEsc signal.
+This is already provided for in the current PPI.

+The PPI shall be extended with a TX Valid signal for HS data transmission, TxValidHS.
+Encoded operation allows for Idling of the Link when there is no new valid data.
+If the transmitter is ready and the provided data is not valid, an Idle symbol shall be inserted into the stream.
+Note, contrary to the basic PHY PPI, the Valid signals for a coded PHY can be actively used to manage the data on both TX and RX sides.
+This arrangement provides more flexibility to the PHY and Protocol layers.
+For LPDT, this Valid signaling already exists in the PPI.
+Addition of TxValidHS signal eliminates the constraint in the PPI description for TxRequestHS that the "protocol always provides valid data".

+On the RX side, errors may be flagged to the protocol in case unexpected sequences are observed.
+Although many different errors are detectable, it is not required that all these errors flags be implemented.
+The number of error flags implemented depends on the cost/benefit trade-off to be made by the implementer.
+These error features do not impact compliance of the D-PHY.
+The signals are mentioned here for informative purposes only.

-- All control signals shall remain synchronous to the TxByteClk, or RxByteClk.
-The control signal clock - frequency shall be equal to or greater than 1/9 of the serial bit rate. - Table 35 lists the additional signals for the PPI on top of the coding sub-layer (EPPI).
+All control signals shall remain synchronous to the TxWordClk, or RxWordClk.
+The control signal clock frequency shall be equal to or greater than 1/(n \ 9) of the serial bit rate, where n is the data bus width in bytes.

+Table 45 lists the additional signals for the PPI on top of the coding sub-layer (EPPI) for an 8-bit interface only.

-Table 35 Additional Signals for (Functional) PPI
+Table 45 Additional Signals for (Functional) PPI